rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ---

 In case you missed the news, [Rails is loving JavaScript](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) and Rails 5.1 ships with the option to compile JavaScript with [Webpack](https://webpack.js.org) via the [Webpacker gem](https://github.com/rails/webpacker).
 This is a big change after years of the Rails asset pipeline running on Sprockets.
-My team at [LearnZillion](https://learnzillion.com) recently decided to embrace this change and make the switch to Webpack with the Webpacker gem to compile our clientside JavasScript for our Rails 4.2 application. *Gulp!*
+My team at [LearnZillion](https://learnzillion.com) recently decided to embrace this change and make the switch to Webpack with Webpacker to compile our clientside JavasScript for our Rails 4.2 application. *Gulp!*

 This post describes the challenges we encountered while switching from Sprockets to Webpack, how we solved those issues, and what we learned along the way.

-The issues we encountered may be generally relevant, this post is not intended to be a step-by-step guide for replacing the Rails asset pipeline with Webpack.
+Though much of what follows may be generally relevant to other teams considering a similar change, this post is not intended to be a step-by-step guide for replacing the Rails asset pipeline with Webpack.
 This post also won't help you integrate with of the currently popular frameworks like React, Angular, Vue, or Ember (we use Knockout.js).

 That said, if you're working in a legacy Rails application and considering Webpack, perhaps you can learn from our mistakes.